 Service Node Overview¶

 The Blocknet Protocol is supported by a network of Service Nodes, which are similar to masternodes but with an increased level of participation.
 These Service Nodes are used as a DHT network overlay to support XBridge, XRouter, and XCloud services.
 In order to support these services, they host full nodes of the blockchains the protocol is compatible with, serve oracle data, verify UTXOs, route communication between blockchains, and perform anti-spam and anti-DOS measures for the network.
-Service Nodes can also vote to participate in Blocknet's self-governance system.

 Operating a Service Node should be viewed as a business since the amount of revenue you generate is completely in your control.
 You can choose to provide as many services as you'd like.
 The more services you offer and the higher the quality service you provide, the greater the revenue you will be able to produce.
-You can also invest in your servces by advertising them to developers and selling those services to them.
+You can also invest in your services by advertising them to developers and selling those services to them.
 You can develop relationships with developers and gather feedback on the type of services that they would find the most valuable and then capitalize on that by offering those services.

 For XBridge services, the fees for trades are currently set at a static 0.015 BLOCK taker fee per trade and are paid out to a random Service Node that supports both of the chains that the trade took place between.
 In a future update, these fees will be set to a percent of the trade for the taker.